 - karst rock formations with narrow canyons ideal for mountaineering, rappelling and via ferrata (Turda Gorges, Suncuius)

 - some areas are popular among local photographers and amateur astronomers for dark sky observation

 The most popular natural attractions in Apuseni Natural Park are: Scarisoara Glacier and Ice Cave, the Rusty Ravine, Scarita Belioara Reserve, Bears' Cave and Bride's Veil Waterfall.
 And Turda Gorges, an enclosed miracle oasis of nature very popular for one day hikes and via ferrata adventures.

 Hiking trails in Apuseni are generally of medium difficulty (4-6h, 8-14km) starting from the villages of Marisel, Rachitele and Padis.
 Obviously there are also some harder ones going into wild areas and if you want to summit the highest peak then you should consider staying at a guesthouse in the mountains.

 Apuseni Natural Park also contains the ethnographic region known as Motilor Land (Tara Motilor).
 The villages here preserve a traditional way of life, so while hiking in the area to visit natural sights you'll meet locals, enjoy meals with them and learn about a unique part of Romanian culture.

 Retezat Natural Park

-uninhabited piece of land is part of the Southern Carpathian group and offers wild scenes with glacier lakes and spectacular views like no other.
-Most hikers choose between the* lakes trail* or climbing to Peleaga Peak which at 2.509m will reward the brave with a great adventure and spectacular views.
+uninhabited piece of land offers wild scenes with many glacier lakes and spectacular views like no other.
+Most hikers choose between the lakes trail to visit the famous Bucura Lake.
+Or to summit Peleaga Peak the highest in the area at 2.509m which will reward the brave with a great adventure and spectacular views.

 Your Romanian Friend